 by Nancy Armitage

-(Christmas “Cream Scone” Recipe at the end of the Blog)
+(Christmas “Cream Scone” Recipe – at the end of this Blog)

-Also, Mrs. Huntington could have had “Christmas Tea” in San Francisco, & England.
+Also, Mrs. Arabella Huntington could have had “Christmas Tea” in San Francisco, & in England.
 We really don’t have the luxury of any calendars or diaries made by Collis, Arabella, or Henry E. Huntington.
-Or they haven’t yet to be found by researchers.
+Or they haven’t yet to been found by researchers.
 So we are not sure of all of their locations & whereabouts at Christmas time of all the Huntington family from 1870’s to1920’s.
+But we know a lot through other sources like Huntington letters & such.
 We know a good portion, though.
 We do have HEH’s brother-in-law diaries: Edmund “Burke” Holladay does give us some of the Huntingtons locations & dates.
-Also, Caroline D. Huntington Holladay (HEH’s sister) in her 1890’s diaries, she was very helpful on locating some of the Huntington locations & dates & “entertainments” of Belle’s in NYC or SF and long train trips from NYC to Sand Francisco, CA. (Burke journals, Huntington Library, San Marino, CA)
+Also, Caroline D. Huntington Holladay (HEH’s sister) in her 1890’s diaries, she was very helpful on locating some of the Huntington locations & dates & “entertainments” of Belle’s in NYC or SF & long train trips from NYC to San Francisco, CA. (Burke Journals, Huntington Library, San Marino, CA)

 I have compiled food lists, of gourmet stores, candy stores, bakeries receipts, & monthly tallies of the Huntington’s groceries in NYC & Pasadena, CA. We also have the luxury of viewing some of the Huntington’s fancy multi-course dinner menus.
 Many of those are for the Southern Pacific Co. annual banquets in San Francisco, CA. Some of these railroad Southern Pacific elegant banquet dinners were actually held at the Collis P. & Arabella Huntington’s Mansion at 1020 California Street on Nob Hill in San Francisco, CA.

 How did Mrs. Arabella Huntington decorate her Christmas tea table?
 She loved white damask, red damask, & green tablecloths & white lace table clothes.
 She liked formal damask white napkins with “H” embroidered on them.
-This information was depicted in the Inventory of the Huntington mansion at the San Marino Ranch.
+This information was depicted in the Inventory of the Huntington Mansion at the San Marino Ranch found at the Huntington Library San Marino, CA.

 When Mrs. Arabella Huntington had a “Entertainment” like a Christmas Tea: she would have brought out her fanciest porcelain plates, tea cups, & decorations.
-At Mrs. Huntington’s Christmas Tea; it is highly likely she had a set of French plates that were Red & Gold (Limoges, Sevres or Havilland) or English Minton made by Tiffany & Co for example: pate de pate) or Green & Gold (maybe Limoges, Minton (made for Tiffany & Co. or Sevres) or gold & white (Copeland & Garrett).
-She had red and white Transferware and she had green and white transferware, too.
+At Mrs. Arabella Huntington’s Christmas Tea would have a Christmas color scheme like green/gold or red/gold.
+It is highly likely she had a set of French plates that were Red & Gold (Limoges, Sevres, or Havilland) or English Minton made by Tiffany & Co. for example: “Pate de pate”) or Green & Gold (maybe Limoges, Minton (made for Tiffany & Co. or Sevres) or gold & white her “Best” (Copeland & Garrett).
+She had 100 of pieces red & white Transferware & she also had abundant amounts of green & white transferware, too.
+Maybe in a Christmas or Santa Claus theme.

 But gold & white plates would have been perfectly acceptable at Christmas.
 She could have decorated with fragrant red roses or red poinsettias. or red wrapped Christmas presents on each plates.
 She could have had ruby red wine & champagne glasses at each place setting.
 She had numerous white & gold fine bone china & porcelain plates (Copeland & Garrett “Best” porcelain plates at San Marino Ranch).
 Mrs. Arabella Huntington was particularly proud of these plates, they had a gold lattice pattern with lots of curves.
 Gold & white fancy plates that would have been acceptable at Christmas Tea.
 Mrs. Arabella Huntington own several set of gold & white Haviland plates “Marquis” & Homer Laughlin gold & white plates.
 She had dozens of stunning plateware.